MollysCaptain/practical-computer-vision/docs/running_dev_container.md

 # Setting Up the Practical Computer Vision Repository with a Dev Container

-This guide explains how to set up the Practical Computer Vision repository using a Dev Container, both locally in VS Code, PyCharm, or Cursor, and in a GitHub Codespace.
+This guide explains how to set up the Practical Computer Vision repository using a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers), both locally in VS Code, PyCharm, or Cursor, and in a [GitHub Codespace](https://github.com/features/codespaces).
 Dev containers provide a consistent and isolated environment for development, ensuring that everyone working on the project has the same tools and dependencies.

+**Important:** This dev container image is designed for inference tasks and does not include support for GPUs or hardware accelerators.
+If want to run the code samples that train neural networks consider using a cloud-based environment like [Kaggle](https://www.kaggle.com/kernels) or [Google Colab](https://colab.research.google.com/), which provide free access to GPUs.

 ## Prerequisites